asyade/mc-map-export-bot/README.md

 ```

 # Dump format
-The chunk are raw stored in `$HOME/.mcdump`
+The chunk are stored in `$HOME/.mcdump` (as json representation of chunk session packet)
-> *WIP* To convert raw chunk into usable minecraft map use https://github.com/asyade/dump-map
+Theses chunks can be converted to a playable minecraft world using https://github.com/asyade/dump-map

 # Deployment
 ## AWS